 In February 2008 auctions began failing for the municipal auction rate securities we held and in accordance with authoritative guidance we began estimating their fair value based on a discounted cash flow model that we prepared.
-The municipal auction rate securities we held were rated A or better by the major credit rating agencies and were generally collateralized by student loans guaranteed by the U.S. Department of Education.
-On November 4, 2008 we accepted an offer from UBS AG (UBS), one of the broker-dealers for our municipal auction rate securities, which gave us the option to sell UBS all of the municipal auction rate securities that we held through them at par value.
+All of the municipal auction rate securities we held were rated A or better by the major credit rating agencies and the majority of the securities were collateralized by student loans guaranteed by the U.S. Department of Education.
+In November 2008 we accepted an offer from UBS AG (UBS), one of the broker-dealers for our municipal auction rate securities, which gave us the option to sell UBS all of the municipal auction rate securities that we held through them at par value.
 In June 2010 UBS settled the remaining balance of \$110 million in municipal auction rate securities subject to the offer at par.
 We accounted for the put option at its cost of zero on the date that we entered into the agreement because we considered the value of the securities subject to the put option to be substantially equal to their par values at that date.
-Based on the maturities of the underlying securities, we classified the remaining balance of \$87 million in municipal auction rate securities that we held as long-term investments on our balance sheet at July 31, 2010.
+We classified the remaining balances of municipal auction rate securities that we held at July 31, 2011 and 2010 as long-term investments based on the maturities of the underlying securities at those dates.

-We estimated the fair values of the municipal auction rate securities we held at July 31, 2010, 2009 and 2008 based on a discounted cash flow model that we prepared.
+We estimated the fair values of the municipal auction rate securities we held at July 31, 2011, 2010 and 2009 based on a discounted cash flow model that we prepared.
 Key inputs to our discounted cash flow model included the projected future interest rates; the likely timing of principal repayments; the probability of full repayment considering guarantees by the U.S. Department of Education of the underlying student loans or insurance by other third parties; publicly available pricing data for recently issued student loan backed securities that are not subject to auctions; and the impact of the reduced liquidity for auction rate securities.